exercism/fsharp/exercises/concept/squeaky-clean/.docs/introduction.md

 // => val it: char = 'M'
 ```

-The `System.Char` library contains the full set of [methods][Char-methods] expected for a .NET language, such as upper/lower conversions (but see the caveats in the next section):
+The `System.Char` library contains the full set of methods expected for a .NET language, such as upper/lower conversions:

 ```fsharp
 'a' |> System.Char.ToUpper